sbabic/swupdate/doc/source/sw-description.rst

 as part of the .swu file, allowing to get the whole distro for the device in a single file, but the device should install it just when needed.

-swupdate searches for a file (/etc/sw-versions is the default location) containing all versions of the installed images.
-This must be generated before running swupdate.
+SWUpdate searches for a file (/etc/sw-versions is the default location) containing all versions of the installed images.
+This must be generated before running SWUpdate.
 The file must contains pairs with the name of image and his version, as:

 ::